Understanding TEEs and Confidential Computing

 Security Model

-dstack implements a zero-trust architecture where security doesn’t depend on trusting infrastructure providers, system administrators, or even the host operating system.
+dstack implements a zero-trust architecture where security doesn’t depend on trusting infrastructure providers, system administrators, or even the host operating system.✅ what we trust

 - TEE hardware (cryptographically verified)